 See the grand Metropolitan Museum of New York with access to over 200,000 works and a collection of online exhibits, including ones featuring work of Coco Chanel, Christian Dior and Elsa Schiaparelli for fashionistas.

-Get more familiar with Frida Kahlo, Diego Rivera and pre-Hispanic to contemporary art at Museo Delores Olemda located in Mexico City.
+Get more familiar with Frida Kahlo, Diego Rivera and pre-Hispanic to contemporary art at Museo Delores Olemda in Mexico City.

 Want to explore more?
-There are a large number of museum collections available on Google Arts and Culture.
+There are a large number of museum collections on Google Arts and Culture.

 Looking to read about art?
 Check out For Art Lovers: eBooks.